sonic4409/SelfBot/README.md

 Make sure you have Nodejs installed.
 To install dependencies, run `npm install`

-# Config im not done yet I haven't updated in ages aaaaaaa
+# Config
-To set up your bot, you'll need create a `config.json` file with this inside:
+To set up your bot, you'll need create a `config.json` file with this inside (of course removing the comments):
 ```
 {
    "token": "", // Discord Bot Token